It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 If you really want to get creative, you could even film the person cooking the recipe and post it to your gym’s TikTok account.

-Bring your social media posts into your gym with UPshow
+Bring the most popular health and fitness topics from your social media into your gym with UPshow

 Many fitness centers are already using social media to connect with their audience online.
 But fewer are taking advantage of the impact that social media can have inside the gym.